 The range of provision the Governors may consider include:

-Pupil premium resources may also be used to target able children on FSM to achieve Greater Depth at the end of KS2
+Pupil premium resources may also be used to target able children on FSM to achieve Greater Depth at the end of KS2.

 The Governors of the school will publish information on how they have used their Pupil Premium Grant to address the issue of ‘narrowing the gap’, for socially disadvantaged pupils.

-Pupil Premium Grant (PPG) Allocation for 2017/18 is: £64,640
+Pupil Premium Grant (PPG) Allocation for 2017/18 was: £64,640

 The school has targeted the PPG in a number of ways to include:

-a) To provide an additional teacher to run interventions.
+b) Providing an additional teacher to run interventions.